tblume1992/ThymeBoost/README.md

 The package is still under heavy development and with the large number of combinations that arise from the framework if you find any issues definitely raise them!

-Logging and error handling is still basic to non-existant so it is one of our top priorities.
+Logging and error handling is still basic to non-existent, so it is one of our top priorities.